Tech-Recruiter-Justin/Learn_JavaScript/README.md

 - array.reverse() - reverse the whole array
 - array.slice() - get a slice of the array based on the index range input
 - array.splice(start index, number of items to delete, item to insert)
+- array.sort() - by default covert everything into strings and sort based on UTF16 (without perentheses)

 ### Math Object
 - Math.method are properties and methods that help to calculate things, comes with JavaScript by default